chayansraj/Python-ETL-pipeline-using-Airflow-on-AWS/README.md

   <h6 align = "center" > Source: Author </h6>
 </p>

 * **Step 3** - It is time to create our first DAG (Directed Acyclic Graph) with proper imports and dependencies.
 This step is subdivided into three steps each accounting for a task within our DAG.
-  * Step 3.1 - Create dag file for example weather_dag.py and add the required updates
+Create dag file for example weather_dag.py and add the required import and libraries:

       ```Pyhton
       from airflow import DAG
       from datetime import timedelta, datetime